(“Igraine” or the “Company”)

 ASSIF is a mental health and wellness platform.
 It will primarily be a community for peer to peer support for people worried about mental health.
 Within the platform will be tools to help individuals with their mental health, including gamification and breathing videos.
 ASSIF is using cutting edge technology to deliver said tools and will have a consumer application and a business to business platform.

 The Board have therefore reviewed this financial asset and have estimated that its fair value at 31 December 2020 was equal to cost.
-The primary justification for this is the fact that nothing has been noted to suggest that the fair value has fallen to below cost since the convertible loan notes were purchased.
+The primary justification for this is the fact that nothing has been noted to suggest that the fair value has fallen to below cost since the convertible loan notes were purchased and the business has continued to progress with its aims for the year.

 On 18 June 2020, the Company entered into a framework agreement with Brian Jones under which he provided £30,000 of funding in the form of convertible loan notes and, subject to the conversion of the preference shares then in issue to ordinary shares, was to provide a further £20,000 of funding which would result in him holding 29.90% of the ordinary shares capital of the Company following the conversion of both the loan notes and the preference shares.
 This was completed on 29 September 2020.